julianladisch/folio-dependencies/README.md

 How to generate the HTML page for a maven project:

-Add this `plugin` snippet into the pom.xml, it merges license names:
+Optionally add this `plugin` snippet into the pom.xml if you want some license names being merged:

 ```
       <plugin>